 Part D (prescription drug coverage)

 Part D helps you pay for prescription drugs and is provided through Medicare-approved private insurance companies like Health Partners Plans.

 You must enroll in a Part D plan to get coverage — it is not automatic.

-You can get your Part D coverage through either a stand-alone prescription drug plan (PDP) or through a Medicare Advantage plan that includes Part D. Both Health Partners Medicare plan options include prescription drugs.
+You can get your Part D coverage through either a stand-alone prescription drug plan (PDP) or through a Medicare Advantage plan that includes Part D. All Health Partners Medicare plan options include prescription drugs.

 How do I know what plan is right for me?